machuga/matthewmachuga.com/source/blog/2019/waiting-on-multiple-callbacks.html.markdown

 magic with callbacks I'm going to demonstrate in this series!
 It's been battle tested for years, so it's ready for you to use in your production code.

-One thing you may be wondering: if this all happens asynchronously, how can I be sure that `remainingCount` will ever reach `0`?
+You may be wondering: if this all happens asynchronously, how can I be sure that `remainingCount` will ever reach `0`?
 Or will not go further than `0`?
 Can't a race condition occur?

-Next article I'm going to walk through the basics of the JavaScript event loop to ensure we have a solid working understanding before we continue refactoring our asychronous code from earlier in the series.
+In the next article I'm going to walk through the basics of the JavaScript event loop.
+We'll ensure we have a solid working understanding before we continue refactoring our asychronous code from earlier in the series.